 Echeveria nodulosa (Baker) Ed.
 Otto

-Cotyledon nodulosa (basionym), Echeveria discolor, Echeveria misteca
+Cotyledon bicolor, Cotyledon nodulosa, Echeveria discolor, Echeveria misteca

-How to Grow and Care
+How to Grow and Care for Echeveria nodulosa

 - Back to genus Echeveria

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus